 The division was made up of three of the new Yamato Class Battleships as well as one of the older Dragon Class ships.
 Richard all but drooled on his tactical console in auxiliary control, knowing exactly what kind of hell he could unleash from the ship’s broadside weapons.
 He liked having more missile tubes and the extra magazine capacity that the ship had, as well as the new mark ten capital missiles.
 The HFS Izumi and her sisters had a lot more throw weight than any battleship class that came before her.
 While he begrudged having fewer energy mounts, the ones he could play with were big and mean, especially those positron cannons.

 The officer next to him on his normal watch schedule, a Lieutenant Commander Kerstin Herbertsson, a tall, blond Swedish woman who was as beautiful as she was good at her job oversaw the EW systems in aux con; and she was very good at her job.
-He had to be careful not to stare at Herbertsson, diligently reminding himself that Rachel was his lover.
+He had to be careful not to stare at Herbertsson, diligently reminding himself that Rachel was his girl.

 Besides that, the regs would really frown on him trying anything with the blond.
 Hell, the regs frowned on him being with Rachel, but since they were the same rank and she technically wasn’t in his chain of command (her being Cyber Security, which was technically Engineering, and him being Tactical) they were in a grey area.
 Whether Captain Scott would see it that way was a matter of no small debate between Rachel and him.